demid5111/intentions-analysis/README.md

 Note:
 When using mystem we get specific form names like "V" or "PART".
 At the sime time, embeddings that we use work with full form names.
 Mapping is described here: https://github.com/akutuzov/universal-pos-tags/blob/4653e8a9154e93fe2f417c7fdb7a357b7d6ce333/ru-rnc.map

+Note:
+The code was checked only for the macOS platform.
+Please expect inconsistencies for Win/Linux platforms